buehler/mse-project-thesis-1/sections/04_distributed_auth.md

   - The correct configuration for Envoy to use external authentication
   - The translator module to transform the credentials

-Based on the results of the PoC, the following further work may be realized:
+Based on the results of the POC, the following further work may be realized:

 - Specify the concrete common domain language to transport identities
 - Implement a secure way of transporting identities with validation of integrity